-	Over the course of a century the job description of a web designer has continuously evolved.
+Over the course of a century, the job description of a web designer has continuously evolved.
 Never before has it been so unclear as to what exact roles or requirements are needed to be a successful web designer.
 Anymore, it’s more than just design but also research, development, programming, user experience and more.
 This post discusses how the real job description of a web designer has evolved and how to better educate what the role actually should entail.

 The Web Designer a Century Ago

 Not ten years ago the web was a completely different place.
 In terms of design, different trends were in and others were not even upon us.
-Less resources for constructing progressive websites existed and the web community had just started creating some buzz.
+Fewer resources for constructing progressive websites existed and the web community had just started creating some buzz.

-A designers role was more focused on the “design”.
-At this point in time it wasn’t expected of a designer to know how to code or even understand it.
+A designer's role was more focused on the “design”.
+At this point in time, it wasn’t expected of a designer to know how to code or even understand it.
 While knowing at least the basics could benefit a web designer, many websites were made without this principle.

 Tools and Inspiration

 Adobe Photoshop was the tool of choice for designers who built websites layer by layer within a PSD.
-Most designers of this age strived to create pixel perfect designs for each area of a website to pass along to a developer to turn to code.
+Most designers of this age strived to create pixel-perfect designs for each area of a website to pass along to a developer to turn to code.
 This process was the “norm” which, as you’ve seen by today’s standards, has changed significantly.

 A huge inspiration toward creating more visually engaging websites was brought forth thanks to Apple.
 With the iPhone and iPod becoming so mainstream in society more and more designers began to understand that good design sells.
-In theory, a website should be no different than a product; as a result some amazing work was produced.
+In theory, a website should be no different than a product; as a result, some amazing work was produced.

 CSS Pre-Processors simply didn’t exist a decade ago.
 Designers who could code did so the long way.
 Sure it worked well but little did they know that it would all change before long.

-Skeuomorphism is best described as creating elements that look like real world objects.
+Skeuomorphism is best described as creating elements that look like real-world objects.
 This concept was more or less introduced globally by Apple with the new user interface design of apps like Calendar, Find My Friends, Game Center, and more.
 Elements such as textures, stitching, shadows, and more made objects on your phone or tablets screen seem all that more real.
-This approach carried over into nearly any design for screen.
+This approach carried over into nearly any design for the screen.

 From this point forward a new trend was born with web design until the unveiling of iOS7 where the new trend of flat design was globally established again just like Apple did before.
 Lately, Google has had its own impact with Material Design creating a much similar trend with the industry.

 Everything inherited from Apple or Google has lead us to now.
 This has changed the way a web designer a century ago has to work in terms of scalability.
-More applications are being launched everyday and delivering the most gratifying experience to any user is the app maker’s primary concern.
+More applications are being launched every day and delivering the most gratifying experience to any user is the app maker’s primary concern.
 Applications need to be able to scale to millions of users.
 Ever heard of Facebook?
 That site was started by one person.
 Now it is run by over 7,000 people who work together to touch roughly 890 million lives in a typical day

 The Web Designer of Today

 Having Skeuomorphism behind us and both flat and material design in front of us, there’s no telling what trend will be next in the world of design.
-It’s both exciting and scary for the modern day web designer.
+It’s both exciting and scary for the modern-day web designer.
 It is scary for the fact that it may lead to more work on our end and exciting because it may open the door to more creativity.

 A modern web designer’s role is much more advanced than it used to be.
 No longer is it just about focusing on the design of the website but also how the design leads towards to development and scales from there.
 Choosing specific languages to code with, frameworks to utilize, browsers to support and more are many of the decisions a designer of today needs to know upfront.
 In many cases I play both the roles of a web designer and web developer.
 Doing this allows me more control and less clutter down the line as my design comes to life within code.
 This also helps you gain more clientele so they won’t need to contract another person to take on either design or development.

-Below, I’ll use my process as an example of what I think a modern day web designer must do to achieve success with any new project.
+Below, I’ll use my process as an example of what I think a modern-day web designer must do to achieve success with any new project.
 This process works for me so I can’t say it will work for you but I strongly suggest outlining your own process to help you stay on track when multiple projects are going on and you find yourself at a loss because you’re simply all over the place.
 Keep in mind that every project is different.
 Things happen that might require you to contract another party or decide to abandon ship.
 I advise you to think things through before first committing to anything for all fairness between yourself and the client you have decided to work with.

 Okay, away we go...